 For example, let’s say that you create a long, well-researched, and well-thought-out LinkedIn article about boosting your credit score.
 If this is an exceptionally long LinkedIn post — say, about 3,000 words — there’s plenty that you can do to repurpose the article for other platforms.

-You can record yourself reading segments of the post and attached running captions at the bottom.
-Suddenly, a single 3000-word article can transform into ten single-minute videos that can be shared, gradually, throughout a couple of weeks.
+You can record yourself using a webcam recorder reading segments of the post and attached running captions at the bottom.
+Suddenly, a single 3000-word article can transform into ten single-minute creative videos that can be shared, gradually, throughout a couple of weeks.

 Next, you can turn the LinkedIn post into a series of 20, 30, or 40 tweets on your personal or corporate Twitter account and a series of Facebook posts.